Project

 Download the Food Tally Microsoft Word document.
 (Right click on the link to save it to your hard drive.
 You can also open it on a Chromebook and immediately add it to your Google Drive.)

 Keep a list of all the foods you eat and drink over three days.
 One of the days must be a weekend.
+The food tallies must be typed.

 Be as specific as possible when recording this information.
 For example, don't write "milk" -- write "whole milk", "skim milk", etc.